 - June 1, Rolling Admission.
 Students who complete their application by June 1 will be considered for admission to WMU.

 Transfer and all other undergraduate student types: August 15

 - Spring- Classes begin the first week of January.
 Applications must be submitted by January 1.

 - Summer I- Classes begin the first week of May.
 Applications must be submitted by May 1.

 - Summer II- Classes begin in late June.
 Applications must be submitted by June 15.

 College transcripts must be received within 90 days of the print date on the transcript to be considered official.
 Transcripts can be sent from the issuing institution to WMU in many ways.

-- Electronic- Transcripts can be emailed by the issuing institution to firstname.lastname@example.org.
+- Electronic- Transcripts can be submitted electronically by the issuing institution through a credentialing service such as Parchment, Naviance, or National Clearninghouse.
+Transcripts can also be emailed by the issuing institution to email@example.com.

 - Hand-delivered- Transcripts in an envelope sealed by the issuing institution can be dropped off with an admissions staff member in the Seibert Administration Building.

 Official Test Scores